 Affordable housing in Reston is designed to make the importance and dignity of each individual the focal point, is intermixed throughout the Reston community, and is an integral component of the community's design.
-Providers of affordable housing are expected to meet the same high standards of design and maintenance as market rate housing to ensure all residents of Reston can have a high-quality of life.
+Providers of affordable housing are expected to meet the same high standards of design as market rate housing to ensure all residents of Reston can have a high-quality of life.
 When affordable housing is included with market rate units, building and property amenities are expected to be available to all residents, regardless of income.
+All housing units are expected to be maintained and renovated when necessary to promote quality of life for residents and ensure long-term success of every property.